xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/concepts.md

 ### Core installers override

-It is also possible to replace any core installer (e.g. to change it's behaviour) - you just need to disable core installer and install a replacement:
+It is also possible to replace any core installer (e.g. to change its behaviour) - you just need to disable core installer and install a replacement:

 ```java